Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/index.md

 :material-roman-numeral-2: __Getting started with Babylon__

 ---
-This guide you'll learn how to install, run, and experiment with Babylon
+In this guide you'll learn how to install, run commands, and experiment with Babylon.

 ---
 <footer markdown>